-It is imperative that the IEEE BoD develop efficient approaches to the communication, governance, and integration of its planned and developed initiatives within the organization.
-As IEEE Secretary, I would assume the responsibility of providing leadership, in collaboration with the President and each/all members of the Board, to see these initiatives through to successful completion, and to ensure that processes and procedures are followed, communicated, optimized, and properly implemented.
-As IEEE Secretary, I will also continue to lead the ongoing review and assessment of our Constitution and Bylaws from the perspective of how we best relate to and serve our evolving membership base, with its changing demographics and social and technical interests.
-I will work cohesively with all members of the BOD and OU leaders, bringing together those of differing views, building coalitions, and forging consensus on issues to create positive solutions.
-My overall IEEE leadership experience and my three years of participation as an active member on this Committee has given me a unique perspective of the IEEE as a whole.
-Working with committee members and staff, I would endeavor to focus GovCom’s efforts to assist the Board on strategies for organizational efficiencies and training and development of the next generation of IEEE Board leadership, keys to IEEE’s long-term success.
-Through effective communications, solid leadership, and integrity, I look forward to helping the Governance Committee, the BoD, and IEEE address all of the important challenges that it faces heading into 2017.
+I have been working as IEEE Secretary to align the Governance Committee with the IEEE strategic agenda.
+It is imperative that the IEEE Board of Directors continue to develop efficient approaches to communication, governance, and integration of its initiatives within the organization.
+As Secretary, I will continue to assume the responsibility of providing leadership, in collaboration with the President and each/all members of the Board, to see these initiatives through successfully, and to ensure that processes 2 / 2 are followed, communicated, optimized, and properly implemented.
+I will also continue to lead the ongoing assessment of our governing documents from the perspective of how we best relate to and serve our evolving membership base, with its changing demographics and social and technical interests.
+I will work collaboratively with members of the Board and Organizational Unit leaders, bringing together those of differing views, building coalitions, and forging consensus on issues to create positive solutions.
+My overall IEEE leadership experience, coupled with many years of participation as an active member of GovCom, has given me a unique perspective of the IEEE as a whole.
+Working with committee members and staff, I will continue to focus GovCom’s efforts to assist the Board on strategies for organizational efficiencies, training and development of the next generation of Board leadership, and good communication techniques - keys to IEEE’s long-term success.
+Through solid leadership, integrity, and effective communications, I look forward to assisting the GovCom, the Board, and IEEE address all of the important challenges that it faces heading into 2018.